 Enjoy 360-degree views as you sip cocktails and watch DJs spin the decks from their very own treehouse ‘fort’.
 There is a minimum spend of £50 for a two-hour reservation or £40 if you’re a guest at the hotel.

 If you’re looking for an al fresco brunch spot, this new Tel Avivian restaurant at the One Marylebone site in central London is definitely worth a visit.

-Serving up a sharing style meze menu from chef Elior Balbul, guests can dine in the impressive courtyard or in one of the nine specially built greenhouses, the largest of which can seat up to 30 once restrictions are fully lifted.
+Serving up a sharing style meze menu from chef Elior Balbul, guests can dine in the impressive courtyard or in one of the nine specially built greenhouses, the largest of which can seat up to 30.